Kajabi/sage-lib/README.md

 ### Getting Started

-- Run the Setup script.
+Run the Setup script:

 ```bash
 $ yarn setup
 ```

 If this is your first time using Sage you will be prompted to provide a GitHub Personal Access token.
 This token will be placed in your global `~/.npmrc` file, if it exists, or an `~/.npmrc` file will be created for you.
-If the Sage installer already identifies GitHub Access token in your `~/.npmrc` you will not be prompted.
+If the Sage installer identifies a GitHub Access token in your `~/.npmrc` you will not be prompted.
 You can find more information on obtaining a token [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).

-- Start the suite
+Start the suite:
 ```bash
 $ yarn start
 ```